Employee resigns: HR guide

 Is it worth trying to change the employee’s mind?

-There’s likely to be more to it than that though – and don’t think you can always just throw some extra cash to retain them.
+There is likely to be more to it than that though – and don’t think you can always just offer some extra money to retain them.
 If the employee has specific gripes about the business, such as the direction which it is going or how they are being managed by a particular person, you might not be able to offer ways to resolve their concerns.

 Contain your anger and be professional

 It wouldn’t be surprising if you’re angry about the employee’s decision, especially if you are unsuccessful in trying to persuade them to stay.
 You may be annoyed with yourself, thinking that you could have done more before to prevent the resignation.

 Don’t be too hard on yourself and, tempting as it may be, refrain from taking out your anger on the departing employee.
 Ignoring them or being petty serves no useful purpose whatsoever particularly as your paths may cross again professionally.
 Moreover, when your other employees find out how you are reacting, it will send out the wrong message.
 Be professional, courteous and act with dignity at all times.

 Gardening leave and notice